-A shipping container is essentially a structural metal box that can be modified to be used as a transportable enclosure for very specific purposes.
-You can get shipping containers in a range of sizes – 10ft, 20ft, and 40ft in length, at standard height (2.6m externally) or as a ‘high cube’ (300mm higher than a standard container).
-In addition, you can get more than one type of original manufactured shipping container, which can include extra doors at the ‘blank end’ of the box or along one or both sides.
-However, one dimension that does not change with containers is their standard width, which is 2.44m, or 8ft.
+A freight box is essentially a structural metal box that can be modified to be used as a transportable enclosure for very specific purposes.
+They come in a range of sizes – 10ft, 20ft, and 40ft in length, at standard height (2.6m externally) or as a ‘high cube’ (300mm higher than standard).
+In addition, you can get more than one type of original manufactured unit, which can include extra doors at the ‘blank end’ of the box or along one or both sides.
+However, one dimension that does not change is their standard width, which is 2.44m, or 8ft.

-Converted shipping containers offer flexible solutions to many of the challenges that the world is currently throwing at us, such as:
+Converted units offer flexible solutions to many of the challenges that the world is currently throwing at us, such as:

 - They make use of used materials, reducing waste and therefore being an environmentally-friendly option

 - They give a great degree of flexibility in terms of design and application

 - They are relatively quick and inexpensive to convert, compared to other comparable solutions